MS in Administrative Studies

 This is a unique opportunity for students to obtain additional specialized knowledge by completing two administrative studies concentrations.
 Students can qualify for a second concentration by completing (1) the prerequisites, (2) the concentration requirements for each concentration, and (3) a minimum of three additional concentration courses (15 concentration courses).
 The exact number of courses needed may be more than 15 depending on the student’s concentrations and the courses selected.

 Dual Degree Option

-Appreciating the converging nature of management skills and technology, the administrative sciences department has a special relationship with Metropolitan College’s computer science and actuarial science departments.
+Appreciating the converging nature of management skills and technology, the Administrative Sciences department has a special relationship with Metropolitan College’s Computer Science and Actuarial Science departments.
 Students in either program are able to apply 8 credit hours from one degree toward a second degree, thereby reducing their coursework on the second degree by two courses.
-Students must be accepted independently by appropriate departments, but they may request that application materials, such as references and transcripts, be forwarded from their initial program to their second.
+Students must be accepted independently by the appropriate departments.

 In order to determine suitability for the Master of Science in Administrative Studies program, the administrative sciences department reviews each student’s academic background in relationship to their current professional standing.
 Candidates for admission to the MSAS degree program must hold a bachelor’s degree from an accredited institution; they are selected on the basis of academic transcripts, academic and personal references, and, in some cases, interviews.

 For questions regarding the process of application to the Master of Science in Administrative Studies program, please contact the Department of Administrative Sciences at 617-353-3016 or firstname.lastname@example.org, or visit www.bu.edu/met/admissions.